 Why is Mould so Bad for You?

 Not only is mould unsightly, but it’s also bad for your health.
-Mould is a type of fungus that grows on surfaces such as walls and ceilings.
+Mould is a fungus growing on surfaces such as walls and ceilings.
 Mould thrives in damp, humid conditions, which is why you find it mostly in bathrooms, laundry rooms and kitchens.

 Mould gives off microscopic spores that can get into the atmosphere and spread throughout a room, which is why you often find it in patches away from the source.